Abner Dean: Education and work for magazines

+First book

 His first book, It's a Long Way to Heaven (Farrar and Rinehart, 1945) had an introduction by Philip Wylie.
 Chris Lanier, in "Abner Dean Made This: An Appreciation," analyzed the approach Dean took in the book:

 The characters in these drawings are modestly sexless, but they reveal all sorts of things about themselves through their activities.
-Their guiding star is folly, and when they act in groups, it’s always under the direction of a collective id...
+Their guiding star is folly, and when they act in groups, it's always under the direction of a collective id...
 Some of the drawings are under the sway of a symbolism that suggests a simplified modern version of the instructive images Bosch or Bruegel composed — there are men turning into birds, or mushrooms turning into men, and people with portentous objects affixed to their pates — eggs, books, irons.
-Of course, when the rest of you is naked, even a hat becomes a portentous object: a naked man wearing a policeman’s hat is not simply a man wearing a hat.
+Of course, when the rest of you is naked, even a hat becomes a portentous object: a naked man wearing a policeman's hat is not simply a man wearing a hat.
 But even in the most hermetic and perplexing cartoons, you feel there might be some unacknowledged part of yourself acting out its pet obsession in some corner of the diorama.

-At first these pictures look like gag cartoons (there’s a funny drawing, and then a caption that might provide a laugh) but on closer examination they reveal themselves to be a different animal.
-In a gag strip, the caption usually puts the image to a full stop — the joke has been released from the image, and so the image has been “used up” — disposable as the burnt rind of a firecracker.
-With some of Dean’s images, the caption can indeed provide a laugh, but the image, instead of coming to a full stop, begins to spool out in disquieting directions...
-But even the drawings that are closer to gags, like “Double Thinking,” showing a man who has a doll doppelganger of himself strapped to his back (a woman is embracing the doppelganger, while the man himself is observing her and taking notes), are drawn with such an atmosphere of blasted loneliness that what you take away from them, more than the laugh or the cleverness, is a sense of chilly disconnect.
-In Heaven, Dean situates his scenes in landscapes, even when he doesn’t strictly need a wider environment to sell the situation — and most of the landscapes are barren, showing empty hills or dead cracked trees, piles of jagged rocks, horizons stretching out the promise of more nothingness.
+At first these pictures look like gag cartoons (there's a funny drawing, and then a caption that might provide a laugh) but on closer examination they reveal themselves to be a different animal.
+In a gag strip, the caption usually puts the image to a full stop — the joke has been released from the image, and so the image has been "used up" — disposable as the burnt rind of a firecracker.
+With some of Dean's images, the caption can indeed provide a laugh, but the image, instead of coming to a full stop, begins to spool out in disquieting directions...
+But even the drawings that are closer to gags, like "Double Thinking," showing a man who has a doll doppelganger of himself strapped to his back (a woman is embracing the doppelganger, while the man himself is observing her and taking notes), are drawn with such an atmosphere of blasted loneliness that what you take away from them, more than the laugh or the cleverness, is a sense of chilly disconnect.
+In Heaven, Dean situates his scenes in landscapes, even when he doesn't strictly need a wider environment to sell the situation — and most of the landscapes are barren, showing empty hills or dead cracked trees, piles of jagged rocks, horizons stretching out the promise of more nothingness.